AIML-research/AIML-research.github.io/_pages/projects.md

 The main innovation is therefore the development of a prognosis model for predicting the design quality of offshore support structures.
 #### <a href = "https://aiml-research.github.io/projects/enkis">ENKIS - Etablierung nachhaltiger KI-bezogener Studienangebote für eine Verantwortungsvolle Künstliche Intelligenz an der FUB</a>.
 Funding: <a href="https://www.bmbf.de/bmbf/de/home/_documents/digitale-hochschulbildung.html#:~:text=Mit%20der%20Bund%2DL%C3%A4nder%2DVereinbarung,der%20Breite%20des%20Hochschulsystems%20entfalten.">BMBF</a>, Role: PI.

 Promoting AI in higher education (FUB, particularly).
+Updated status: not involved further due to move to <a href="https://www.unibw.de/home" target="_new">UniBw-M<a/>.
 #### <a href = "{{ site.url }}{{ site.baseurl }}/projects/hephaestus">Hephaestus - Machine learning methods for adaptive process planning of 5-axis milling</a>
 Funding: <a href="https://gepris.dfg.de/gepris/projekt/424298653" target="_new">DFG</a>, Role: PI.